AirKyzzZ/hologram-holoclaw-bot-vs/README.md

-# 🤖 hologram-welcome-ai-agent-vs
+# 🤖 hologram-generic-ai-agent-vs

-Welcome to **hologram-welcome-ai-agent-vs** – a modular, multi-language AI agent built with NestJS, designed for welcoming users, providing personalized information, and integrating with any LLM, Retrieval Augmented Generation (RAG), and external APIs.
+Welcome to **hologram-generic-ai-agent-vs** – a modular, multi-language AI agent built with NestJS, designed for welcoming users, providing personalized information, and integrating with any LLM, Retrieval Augmented Generation (RAG), and external APIs.

 ---